lopezluzmila/lopezluzmila.github.io/_pages/about.md

   - /about.html
 ---

-Ejemplo I am a Junior Researcher at the World Bank in the ID4D team and Lecturer in the Department of Economics at Pontificia Universidad Católica del Perú (PUCP).
-I got my bachelor's degree in economics at PUCP and my Master's degree in Quantitative Economics at the University of Munich.
-I worked as RA in the Max Planck Institute for Innovation and Competition (MPI), MIT Sloan, and Visiting Scholar at the Laboratory for Innovation Science at Harvard (LISH).
-My main fields of interest are Labor Economics, Microeconometrics, and the intersection of Machine Learning and Causal Inference.

-## Ejemplo Causal Inference and Machine Learning Book
+Hello, I am an economist specialized in public budget and I have worked monitoring and providing technical assistance in main stages of the budget cyclein to entities of the three levels of government (Ministries, regional governments and local governments).
+My main fields of interest are Public Financial Management as a tool to implement public policies and the roles of political institutions during budgeting decisions.

+My inbox is always open.
+Whether you have a question about public buget or just want to say hi, I’ll try my best to get back to you!

+## Ongoing activities
 I am currently working on a [ Causal Inference and Machine Learning Bookdown](https://alexanderquispe.github.io/ml_book/), where we can see tutorials using R and Python.
 The main topics this book covers are:

 * Prediction/Inference with High Dimensional Linear Models